National Writing Day challenge

 It’s a challenge, but don’t worry – this lesson will guide you step by step so you’re ready to make the most of those precious 7 minutes!

-Before you get started listen to this advice from author Mark Haddon.
+Before you get started, listen to this advice from childrens' author

 Now you’re ready to take on the 24/7 challenge!